tobiasarndt/Kuniboard/README.md

 * 40 keys, with option to snap off the outer pinky columns for a 36 key layout.
 * Halfs can connect with magnets for transport
 * MIP display on one half, trackpoint on other
+* Halfes attach together with magnets for transportation.
+When attached, power is cut with a magnet switch.

 ## First Case Prototype